ECTE Training Programme Options & Guidance

-From September 2025 the Early Career Training Entitlement (ECTE) will replace the ECF as the programme title and the training programmes have been realigned to encompass the statutory framework in the ITTECF.
+From September 2025 the Early Career Training Entitlement (ECTE) replaced the ECF as the programme title and the training programmes have been realigned to encompass the statutory framework in the ITTECF.

 We have thoroughly interrogated the proposed offers from the accredited providers and developed a range of options that we are confident will best support the schools across the region.